 Ultimately, I’m always looking for the lesson I’m to learn as God shapes and molds me to his will through his word.
 I’ve always said that inductive study is not complete until I make application to my life.
 And the Precept Bible Study Method follows this last rule.
 As I study, I’m asking how I can change.

 After all this, I am ready to see what other students and teachers have learned.
 I consult commentaries to confirm or challenge what I’ve seen.
 No one’s interpretation is infallible, so it’s essential to discuss what you’ve studied with others who have studied the same thing.

 While I observe Scripture alone, I don’t try to interpret it alone.
 I discover truth for myself, but not by myself.
 We have the most incredible men and women of the word here at Precept Ministries International.
 See what the Lord has shown others.
 Discuss it, and make sure you stay with the text.

 I know I am called to go to all the nations and make disciples (followers) of the resurrected Lord Jesus Christ, teaching them to observe all Jesus has commanded us.
 That is why at age 85 I am still going.
 Ecclesiastes tells us there’s no retirement, no discharge, in the time of war (8:8).

 Knowing and studying his Word prepares me for the front lines!

 To learn how to study the Bible inductively, try the Kay Arthur Precept Chapter Study workflow, which will guide you through the steps of studying a chapter of the Bible using the inductive Bible study method.

-You can download this workflow and use it with your Logos Basic and above.
+You can download this workflow for free and use it with your Logos Basic and above.